jacob-8/kitbook/packages/kitbook/src/docs/9-maintainer-notes/5-hmr.md

 ## Key Takeaways

-### Svelte self-accept, TS/JS files do not self-accept hot updates
+### Svelte files self-accept, TS/JS files do not self-accept hot updates

 You need to understand that each file can either self-accept or not.
 If a file can't accept its hot update, the update bubbles up to whatever modules imported it and so on up the chain.
 If one of its import branches is never "caught" by being accepted and the update bubbles all the way up to the root module then a full page reload will be triggered ([svelte-hmr](https://github.com/sveltejs/svelte-hmr/tree/master/packages/svelte-hmr#whats-hmr-by-the-way)).
-At this point then, HMR has given us no benefit from a server without such feature.
+At this point then, HMR has given us no benefit over a server without such feature.

 Thanks to `vite-plugin-svelte` and `svelte-hmr`, Svelte files accept their own hot updates and apply appropriately (in your developer console's "Sources" tab you can inspect your compiled Svelte files and see the HMR additions).
 Children components have to be remounted however as it's too difficult to programmatically know how to hot swap them.